evgeniygazetdinov/tools_b/README.md

-# some custom implementation telegram bot with requests
+# some custom implementation telegram bot on standart requests lib